evangowan/icesheet/global/North_America/shear_stress/readme.txt

 2019/06/14
 --------------------------

 I think the main thing I want to change is that I want the ice stream going west of Baffin to be much lower than it is now.
 Also want to keep the ice thickness higher in the Hudson Strait region to help fit the sea level curves.
+78 is that ice stream